harrelfe/blogdown/content/post/disc.md

 # Discourse Information
 ## Ways to Create an Account
-* Link to your Google, Facebook, Twitter, Yahoo, or Github account
+* Link to your Google, Twitter, or Github account
-* Specify your email address and password
+* Soon to be added: authentication by Facebook and Yahoo